Staggered Scheme for the Compressible Fluctuating Hydrodynamics of Multispecies Fluid Mixtures: Numerical Results

 An initial simulation was run for $5\times10^{4}$ time steps to reach equilibrium after which data was collected every $10$ time steps for an additional $5\times10^{5}$ time steps.
 Each snapshot of the data was Fourier transformed in three dimensions, and pairwise correlations were computed in Fourier space and averaged in time to produce the static structure factor.
 The static structure factors were nondimensionalized by the equilibrium variance of fluctuations from classical thermodynamics~\cite{landau_statistical_1980}, as summarized in the Appendix A of ref.~\cite{Bala1}.
 For example, the structure factor for density fluctuations $\langle \left(\delta\widehat{\rho}\right) \left(\delta\widehat{\rho}\right)^{*} \rangle$ is normalized by $\langle \delta \rho^{2}\rangle$, where the $\delta\widehat{\rho}$ denotes the Fourier transform of the $\delta\rho$ field, the asterisk denotes the complex conjugate, and the angular brackets denote averaging over space and time.
 For the structure factors containing cross-correlations such as $\langle \left(\delta\widehat{\rho}\right) (\delta\widehat{T})^{*} \rangle$ that vanish at equilibrium for all wavevectors, the cross-correlations are nondimensionalized by the corresponding variances of each quantity such as $\sqrt{\langle \delta \rho^{2}\rangle \langle \delta T^{2}\rangle}$.

 Figure~\ref{fig1} shows the nondimensionalized static structure factor at equilibrium for various conserved variables as well as temperature.
 In a perfect numerical scheme, the nondimensionalized structure factor should be unity at all wavelengths.
 Our simulations show excellent agreement with theoretical predictions at all wavenumbers.
 Furthermore, unlike the cell-centered numerical scheme (see Fig.~1 in Balakrishnan et al.,~\cite{Bala1}), we observe significantly less statistical scatter in the structure factor for the total density $\langle (\delta\widehat{\rho}) (\delta\widehat{\rho})^{*} \rangle$ and partial density of the heaviest species $\langle (\delta\widehat{\rho_{4}}) (\delta\widehat{\rho_{4}})^{*} \rangle$ at high wavenumbers.
 The current scheme with the velocity on a staggered grid provides a more compact stencil for the pressure term in the momentum flux, which results in reduced spurious correlations of local noise that would manifest at high wavenumbers of the structure factor at finite time steps.
+The large statistical error observed for the lowest wave vectors results from very long relaxation times for the largest wavelengths.

 Figure~\ref{fig2} shows correlations between various combinations of temperature and the conserved variables as a function of the wave number.
 Our results show near-zero correlations in agreement with theory that predicts that the measured quantities should be uncorrelated at equilibrium.
 Similar to the cell-centered numerical scheme (see Fig.~2 in~\cite{Bala1}), our staggered scheme performs well in the discretization of the stress tensor as evidenced by the excellent agreement of $\langle (\delta\widehat{\mathbf{j}^{(x)}}) (\delta\widehat{\mathbf{j}^{(y)}})^{*} \rangle$ with theory.
 Furthermore, our scheme outperforms the cell-centered scheme in removing spurious correlations between partial densities of lightest and heaviest species $\langle (\delta\widehat{\rho_{1}}) (\delta\widehat{\rho_{4}})^{*} \rangle$, thus demonstrating that the present numerical method robustly handles the relaxation of hydrodynamic fluctuations at most wavelengths except at the largest, which have the longest relaxation times.